maxutility2011/ezLiveStreaming/README.md

 [specs/sample_live_job_av1.json](specs/sample_live_job_without_drm.json) provides a sample live job request with AV1 video codec. <br>

-Note that any modification to the sample jobs under *spec/* will be loaded automatically to the demo UI job template dropdown list. <br>
+Note that any modification to the sample jobs under *spec/* will be loaded automatically to the demo UI job template dropdown list when you rebuild the worker docker image. <br>

-There are five executables, **api_server**, **job scheduler**, **worker_app**, **worker_transcoder** and **ezKey_server**.
-The entire live transcoding system consists of a cluster of api_server(s), a cluster of job schedulers, a cluster of redis servers and a cluster of live workers.
-Neither an api_server nor a job scheduler maintains any states of the live transcoding requests.
-The stateless design allows easy scalability and failover.
-As a result, one can put a load balancer (such as Nginx) in front of the api_server cluster and the job scheduler cluster.
-For example, you can use the "*upstream*" directive (https://docs.nginx.com/nginx/admin-guide/load-balancer/tcp-udp-load-balancer/) to specify a cluster of equivalent api_server instances which any one of them can handle the live transcoding requests.
-The api_server and job scheduler does not communicate directly, rather they communicate via the AWS SQS job queue and Redis.

-On each live worker VM, there runs one instance of worker_app which manages all the live jobs running on the VM.
-Each live job is executed by one instance of worker_transcoder which coordinates the live transcoder and the live packager to ingest, transcode and package the HLS/DASH live output stream. worker_app is a long-standing daemon while worker_transcoder only lives when a live job is still alive.

 # Build and run individual services
 This section provides instructions for building and running individual services when you don't want to use docker-compose to manage the services.